16 min read

 The native app is genuinely impressive for community engagement.
 Push notifications, in-app events, and a mobile-first member experience are real advantages.

 Where it falls short: The course tools are mediocre compared to dedicated platforms.
 The UI can feel dated.
-Like all SaaS options, you’re renting the platform.
+Like all SaaS options, you’re renting the platform and your data leaves with it if you ever need to move.

 Best for: Creators who prioritize mobile community engagement and want a branded app without custom development.

-Kajabi is the all-in-one marketing platform that course creators love.
-Email marketing, landing pages, pipelines, courses, podcasts, and now community, all in one place.
+Kajabi is the all-in-one marketing platform that course creators rely on.
+Email marketing, landing pages, pipelines, courses, podcasts, and community - all in one place.

 Pricing starts at $89/month and climbs to $399/month for the Pro plan.
 Kajabi’s community feature, called “Communities,” was added a few years ago and has improved steadily.